 How to Plant and Grow Trees and Shrubs?

 It is important to water regularly, especially during dry periods.
 Trees and shrubs need deep watering so that the water reaches down to the roots.
-A soaker hose or drip irrigation system can help ensure that your trees and shrubs get enough water without being overwatered.
+A soaker hose or drip irrigation system can help ensure your trees and shrubs get enough water without being overwatered.

 Fertilizing your trees and shrubs is also important for healthy growth.
 Choose a fertilizer that is specifically designed for trees and shrubs.
 Follow the directions on the package for proper application rates and timing.